utubo/vim-lib-colorutils/README.md

 ## Functions

 - You can use `colorutils9#...` on vim9script, or use `colorutils#...`.
-- ⚠Functions does not validate arguments.
+- ⚠These functions do not validate arguments!

 ### colorutils9#rgb2hex(rgb: any): string
 ```vim